W-Net-AI/LISP-CV/Readme.md

 Open Emacs and run this at the REPL:

 (asdf:operate 'asdf:load-op :lisp-cv)

 (asdf:operate 'asdf:load-op :gc)

 Lisp-Cv will load.

-Then run this at the REPL
+Then run this at the REPL:

 (in-package #:lisp-cv)